danielrojas121/Robotics/Lab4/README.txt

 The scan is checked in 20 degree increments and calculates the distance to an obstacle or wall (or nothing) at each increment.

 Particle action:
 Particles will mirror the same move as the robot.
-If this move puts a particle outside of the world, the particle is considered to have stayed at the wall at the point it collides and these particles are given a probability of 0.
+If this move puts a particle outside of the world, the particle is wrapped around to the other side just like the robot.
 The particle will now scan the environment.

 Probability measurement and resampling: